docker/docs/content/desktop/synchronized-file-sharing.md

 ## Create a file share instance

-To create a synchronized file share:
+To create a file share instance:
+1. Sign in to Docker Desktop.
-1. In **Settings**, navigate to the **File sharing** tab within the **Resources** section.
+2. In **Settings**, navigate to the **File sharing** tab within the **Resources** section.
-2. In the **Synchronized File Shares** section, select the **plus** icon.
+3. In the **Synchronized File Shares** section, select the **plus** icon.
-3. Select a host folder to share.
+4. Select a host folder to share.
 The synchronized file share should initialize and be usable.

 File shares take a few seconds to initialize as files are copied into the Docker Desktop VM.
 During this time, the status indicator displays **Preparing**.
+There is also a status icon in the footer of the Docker Dashboard that keeps you updated.

 When the status indicator displays **Watching for filesystem changes**, your files are available to the VM through all the standard bind mount mechanisms, whether that's `-v` in the command line or specified in your `compose.yml` file.